-The Amazon rainforest has been called the “lungs” of the planet.
-But in fact, it is the planet’s “heart“ as it modulates the entire global climate system.
+The Amazon rainforest has been called the lungs of the planet.
+But in fact, it is the planet’s heart as it modulates the entire global climate system.
 It provides the rainfall and feeds the river systems across the South American continent that supply the fresh water for its farms and cities.
-The Amazon influences rainfall way beyond its South American borders, even to the North American continent’s Pacific Northwest.
-It is home to about one-third of the world’s known terrestrial plants, animals, and insects and contains twenty percent of all the globe’s freshwater.
-The Amazon is the planet’s largest tropical habitat, bigger than the contiguous forty-eight US states, and exceeds the size of the tropical forests in Asia, and the Congo in Africa.
+The Amazon influences rainfall way beyond its South American borders, even to the North American continents Pacific Northwest.
+It is home to about one-third of the world’s known terrestrial plants, animals, and insects and contains twenty percent of all of the globes freshwater.
+The Amazon is the planets’ largest tropical habitat, bigger than the contiguous forty-eight US states, and exceeds the size of the tropical forests in Asia, and the Congo in Africa.
 The Amazon is shared by eight South American countries with the largest portion, sixty-six percent, in Brazil.

-A critical function of the Amazon is its absorptive capacity as a carbon “sink” of the most prevalent greenhouse gases, carbon dioxide.
-As we strive to keep the planet’s atmosphere from heating above what climate scientists have warned is the dangerous level of 1.5 degrees Celsius, the Amazon’s absorption of human created emissions of carbon dioxide is critical to any hope not to exceed that temperature.
+A critical function of the Amazon is its absorptive capacity as a carbon sink of the most prevalent greenhouse gases, carbon dioxide.
+As we strive to keep the planet’s atmosphere from heating above what climate scientists have warned is the dangerous level of 1.5 degrees Celsius, the Amazon’s absorption of human created emissions of carbon dioxide is critical if there is any hope of not exceeding that critical temperature.
 The hundreds of billions of trees in the Amazon, absorb about four percent of the world’s annual emission of carbon dioxide.

 The Amazon is home to more than 400 indigenous groups, comprising about 1.5 million people, who have lived in the vast tropical forest for more than ten thousand years, and are considered the best stewards to preserve it.
 The Amazon is their spiritual home and the source of their material sustenance.
 From 2000 to 2015, 11.5 percent of the Amazon was deforested outside of indigenous protected territories, but only 1.7 percent of land inside indigenous preserves was deforested during that same period.

-Lula ( Luiz Inácio Lula da Silva) is retuning to the presidency of Brazil after he won the October 2022 runoff election, defeating president, Jair Bolsonaro.
+Lula (Luiz Ignacio Lula da Silva) is retuning to the presidency of Brazil after he won the October 2022 runoff election, defeating president, Jair Bolsonaro.
 Lula announced at the November COP 27 Climate Conference in Egypt, that climate change will have the highest priority in his government and he will use all his efforts to fight deforestation in the Amazon.

 “There is no climate security for the world without a protected Amazon,” Lula said.
 “We will do whatever it takes to have zero deforestation and the degradation of our biomes.”